Able Friend: 2014/2015: five-year-old season

-On 25 January Able Friend started 1/4 favourite for the Stewards' Cup against a field which included Gold-Fun, Ambitious Dragon, Blazing Speed and Glorious Days.
+On the 25th of January, Able Friend started 1/4 favourite for the Stewards' Cup against a field which included Gold-Fun, Ambitious Dragon, Blazing Speed and Glorious Days.
 He was held up by Moreira before making rapid progress in the straight and won by one and a half lengths from Beauty Flame.
 After the race, Moore described the gelding as the best horse he had ever trained, ahead of Viva Pataca but admitted that "he's got to go overseas to prove himself".
 In March, Able Friend added a victory in the 1400 metre Queen's Silver Jubilee Cup despite being boxed in on the rail until the closing stages.
 On 7 April Able Friend took his winning run to five when he won the Chairman's Trophy for the second time.
 The gelding then started 1/4 favourite for the Champions Mile and won "very easily" from Rewarding Hero and Dan Excel.
 It was described as 'an absolute hand canter.'
 On his final appearance of the season, Able Friend was sent to Europe to contest the Queen Anne Stakes at Royal Ascot.
-He sweated badly and not on his usual calm demeanour before the race, and was never in contention, finishing sixth of the eight runners behind the French gelding Solow.
+He sweated badly and did not show his usual calm demeanour before the race and was never in contention, finishing sixth of the eight runners behind the French gelding Solow.